LINEAGE® Martial Arts Trademark: History, Rights, and Brand Protection

 As a result, several times each year we must address situations involving:

-• Schools using LINEAGE as part of an academy name
+Schools using LINEAGE as part of an academy or program name

-• Apparel brands placing LINEAGE™ on gis or merchandise
+Apparel brands placing LINEAGE on gis or other merchandise

-• Websites, domains, or social media accounts using LINEAGE as a brand identifier
+Websites, domains, or social media accounts using LINEAGE as a source-identifying brand name

 Trademark Law Explained: Clearing Up Common Myths